Freshman Application Process

 - High school transcript

-- ACT or SAT test scores; scores must be official or listed on your high school transcript
+- ACT or SAT test scores (optional)

 - School counselor recommendation